 - discuss what people feel should be the priorities for the future, with the opportunity to share these with clinicians, researchers and charities supporting people with Stargardt disease and their families.

-All of the presentations and content from the day will be made available on our website.
+All of the presentations and content from the day are available by clicking here.